gilcrest/diygoapi/README.md

 --------

-> As mentioned [above](https://github.com/gilcrest/go-api-basic#command-line-flags), `go-api-basic` uses the [ff](https://github.com/peterbourgon/ff) library from [Peter Bourgon](https://peter.bourgon.org), which allows for using either flags or environment variables.
+> As mentioned [above](https://github.com/gilcrest/diy-go-api#command-line-flags), `diy-go-api` uses the [ff](https://github.com/peterbourgon/ff) library from [Peter Bourgon](https://peter.bourgon.org), which allows for using either flags or environment variables.
 Going forward, we'll assume you've chosen flags.

 The `log-level` flag sets the Global logging level for your `zerolog.Logger`.